reececilon/project-2/README.md

     - Also, resetting the score board back to zero for both the player and the computer.

 <img src="assets/images/restart.png" alt="Image of the restart button">

+## Future Feature to Implement

+In the Future, I would like to make the move images for the player and computer to rotate before they change to the selected moves.
+This would represent how the original game is played, when the two players would say each move whilst bouncing their fists before deciding their move.